HMS Test (1905)

 HMS Test was a Laird-type River-class destroyer purchased by the Royal Navy under the 1908–1909 Naval Estimates in December 1909.
 Named after the River Test in southern England by the city of Southampton, she was the first ship to carry this name in the Royal Navy.

 Construction

 Built on speculation, she was laid down in December 1904 at the Cammell Laird shipyard at Birkenhead and launched on 6 May 1905.
 She was purchased and completed in December 1909.

 Pre-War

-Upon commissioning she was assigned to the 3rd Destroyer Flotilla based at Harwich.
-She remained until displaced by a Basilisk-class destroyer by May 1912.
-She went into reserve assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River class were assigned to the E class.
 After 30 September 1913, she was known as an E-class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.